Quiet True HEPA filtration that cuts airborne dust-mite allergens overnight with modest filter and running costs.

 Can do

-- Lower nighttime exposure when run continuously in a closed bedroom.
+- Reduce nighttime exposure when run continuously in a closed bedroom.

-- Provide measurable relief as part of a broader dust-mite plan.
+- Support symptom relief as part of a broader dust-mite plan.

 Cannot do

-- Kill mites living in bedding, carpets or furniture.
+- Kill mites living in bedding, carpet, or furniture.

 - Replace humidity control, encasements, hot washing, or HEPA vacuuming.

-Expectation check: Use your purifier for what it does best—cleaning the air—then control the source with cleaning and humidity measures.
+Expectation check: Use your purifier for what it does best—cleaning the air—then control the source with cleaning and humidity steps.

 How to pick a purifier that actually helps

-Look for True-HEPA (or “HEPA H13/H14”) and a well-sealed chassis so air can’t bypass the filter.
-Avoid ionizers/ozone generators. - Right size for your room
+Look for True HEPA (or “HEPA H13/H14”) and a well-sealed chassis so air can’t bypass the filter.
+Skip ozone generators.
+If a unit has ionization, make sure it can be turned off. - Right size for your room

 - Quiet enough for sleep

-Check the dB rating on sleep/low; aim for low-20s to low-30s dB so you can run it 24/7. - Filter cost & availability
+Check the dB rating on sleep/low.
+Aim for roughly the low-20s to low-30s dB so you’ll actually run it nightly. - Filter cost & availability

-You’ll replace the HEPA (and often a prefilter/carbon) 6–12 months depending on usage.
-Pick models with easy-to-find filters and reasonable annual cost. - Useful automation
+You’ll typically replace the HEPA (and often a carbon filter) every 6–12 months, depending on usage and air quality.
+Choose models with easy-to-find filters and a reasonable annual cost. - Useful automation

-Auto mode with a particle sensor is handy, but not essential.
-What matters most is continuous run in the bedroom. - Ozone-free
+Auto mode with a particle sensor is convenient, but not required.
+What matters most is consistent run time in the bedroom. - Ozone-free

 Stick with mechanical HEPA filtration.
-If a unit has optional ionization, make sure it can be turned off.
+If a unit has optional ionization, keep it off.

 The best air purifiers for dust-mite allergies

-How we chose: sealed True-HEPA designs with strong small-room performance, quiet sleep modes, reliable build quality and widely available filters.
-All three are popular, well-reviewed picks suited to real bedrooms.
+How we chose: True HEPA-style filtration, strong bedroom-friendly performance, quiet sleep modes, solid reliability, and widely available replacement filters.
+These are popular, well-reviewed picks that make sense for real bedrooms.

 1) Coway AP-1512HH “Mighty” — Best all-around bedroom pick